chop1k/clip/docs/basic_usage.md

 - handle() - Method which will be executed if the command specified.

 ## Options
-Option is string like "-o" "--option" which are in front of the command.
+Option is string like "-o" or "--option" which are in front of the command.
 Option can require value and be required, can be equal separated and abbreviated.
 All options must implement OptionInterface interface.

 ### Creating option via Option class